 - supporting BAM activities

 - leading debate on issues of national, regional and international importance in management education.

 The College normally stages an open session at the BAM Conference and meets twice a year, with an additional AGM during Conference.

-- Professor Fiona Wilson (University of Glasgow), Vice Dean
+- Professor Fiona Wilson (University of Glasgow), Dean

-- Professor Nic Beech (Middlesex University), BAM President
+- Professor Katy Mason (Lancaster University), BAM President

 - Fellowships are awarded following an annual process of nomination, scrutiny and election.
 Calls for nominations are made each spring.